What’s a DoS attack, what’s a DDoS attack and what’s the difference?

-The key difference between DoS and DDoS attacks is that the latter uses multiple internet connections to put the victim’s network offline whereas the former uses a single connection.
+The key difference between DoS and DDoS attacks is that the latter uses multiple internet connections to put the victim’s computer network offline whereas the former uses a single connection.
 DDoS attacks are more difficult to detect because they are launched from multiple locations so that the victim can’t tell the origin of the attack.
-Another key difference is the volume of attack leveraged, as DDoS attacks allow the attacker to send massive volumes of traffic to the victim’s network.
+Another key difference is the volume of attack leveraged, as DDoS attacks allow the attacker to send massive volumes of traffic to the target network.

 It is important to note that DDoS attacks are executed differently to DoS attacks as well.
 DDoS attacks are executed through the use of botnets or networks of devices under the control of an attacker.
 In contrast, DoS attacks are generally launched through the use of a script or a DoS tool like Low Orbit Ion Cannon.

 Why do DoS and DDoS Attacks Occur?

 Whether it is a DoS or DDoS attack, there are many nefarious reasons why an attacker would want to put a business offline.
 In this section, we’ll look at some of the most common reasons why DoS attacks are used to attack enterprises.
 Common reasons include: